cgrinham/rytdl/README.md

 RYTDL uses the Reddit API so you will need a Reddit account and you will need to set up a developer app (to get a client id and client secret), then run:
 > python rytdl.py --setup

+RYTDL is written in Python 3 and has a few dependencies.
+You can install this with pip by running
+> sudo pip3 install praw mutagen youtube_dl
+> sudo apt-get install python3-yaml

 How To Use
 ----------